 The storage cradle should be sufficiently steady and suitable for the boat's dimensions.
 A sturdy plank (2x4"), should be placed between the V trestles to support the keel and to bear most of the weight of the boat.
-The boat must not rest on side supports.
+The side supports must not support the boat.
 The side supports should have cut outs at the bottom steps to avoid load points on the steps.
 The supporting structures at the transom should be strong enough to also support the weight of the engine.
+Storage cradle dimensions are shown picture below.